Mutyam3/Advanced-Programming-Lab03/README.md

 )

 ## Report Highlights

-The report **Lab03 Report.pdf** summarizes:
+In this lab report (**Lab03 Report.pdf**), we summarize:

 - Differences in code structure and development experience
 - Training and inference speed comparison
 - Ease of model export in each framework

 ---

 ## Outputs

+This lab produces the following outputs:

 - `model.tflite` – TensorFlow Lite converted model
 - `model.onnx` – ONNX exported PyTorch model
 - Training and inference logs
 - Accuracy and time metrics printed in console

 ---

 ## Authors

+This lab was completed by:

 - **Prof. Tobias Schaffer** – Lab Supervisor
 - **Mutyam Bhargav Reddy** – Student Implementation